GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-13 14:45:03 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-13 15:14:23 IST

 Current Weather in Coimbatore:
-Temperature: 24.88 °C
+Temperature: 22.88 °C
-Condition: light intensity drizzle
+Condition: mist